Four-time champion Higgins through at Crucible

 Trump has had a mediocre season by his standards, winning just the Turkish Masters and Champion of Champions, and told BBC Sport he has fallen out of love with snooker.

-World number five Kyren Wilson plays qualifier Ding Junhui in a battle of the former finalists.
+World number five Kyren Wilson trails qualifier Ding Junhui 5-4 in a battle of the former finalists.
+China's Ding made a blistering start with breaks of 64, 110 and 55 to lead 3-0, but Englishman Wilson hit back to stay in touch.

 England's Jack Lisowski resumes 6-3 ahead against Welshman Matthew Stevens on Wednesday afternoon.